jeffhammond/blog/Turing_Pi_v1.md

 I used Ubuntu's `Disks` GUI app but one can of course use `dd` instead.

+[This](https://synyx.de/blog/turing-pi-the-ultimate-cluster-board-for-raspis/) appears to be another good description of the setup process, with more automation.
+You might find that more useful than mine.

 # Getting Started

 I was dumb and initially only imaged one compute module.